agiliq/building-multi-tenant-applications-with-django/source/shared-database-shared-schema.rst

 Shared database with shared schema
 ---------------------------------------

-In this chapter, we will rebuild a sligthly modified Django polls app to be multi-tenant.
+In this chapter, we will rebuild a slightly modified Django polls app to be multi-tenant.
-You can download the `code from github <https://github.com/agiliq/building-multi-tenant-applications-with-django>`_.
+You can download the `code from Github <https://github.com/agiliq/building-multi-tenant-applications-with-django>`_.

 The base single-tenant app
 ++++++++++++++++++++++++++++